 Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first pain management practices in New York to offer an alternative treatment for back pain and Slipped Discs.
-Depending on severity of the pain we might offer a Platelet Rich Plasma (PRP) injections, stem cell treatment, nerve block, and minimally invasive video-assisted disc decompression.
+Depending on the severity of the pain, we might offer a Platelet Rich Plasma (PRP) injections, stem cell treatment, nerve block, and minimally invasive video-assisted disc decompression.

-Slipped discs refers to a situation when the discs that are found between the spinal vertebrae becomes damaged.
-These discs are found around each vertebrae to cushion them from shock and allow for flexible movement.
+Slipped discs refer to a situation when the discs that are found between the spinal vertebrae becomes damaged.
+These discs are found around each vertebra to cushion them from shock and allow for flexible movement.
 When the disc is damaged, it begins to bulge, causing the vertebrae to sit awkwardly, pressing on the spinal cord and causing pain in the back.

 How slipped discs cause back pain

 The entire spine is made up of 24 individual vertebrae that are arranged around the spinal cord from the lower back to the neck.
 Around each of this vertebrae is a pad of cartilage referred to as discs.
-They contain a gel-like substance which is soft and allows for flexibility of the back, allowing for the back to bend and twist.
+They contain a gel-like substance that is soft and allows for flexibility of the back, allowing for the back to bend and twist.

 Due to a number of reasons, these discs can become damaged and the gel-like fluid escapes, losing its flexibility.
 When this happens, the disc may end up sitting directly on the spinal cord or a single nerve root where a nerve leaves the spinal cord.